CaomhinDev/Arxiv-alert/README.md

 ### Python Packages
 Ensure you have all the Python packages installed, you can install them by using * *pip install -r requirements.txt* *
 ## Usage
-Create an array of search URLs and update the * *queryURLs* * variable in Poller.py Rename the * *.envExample* * file to * *.env* * and configure the sender email, sender password, and destination email values.
+Create an array of search URLs and update the * *queryURLs* * variable in Poller.py, you can manually visit the site and construct your advanced searches.
+Rename the * *.envExample* * file to * *.env* * and configure the sender email, sender password, and destination email values.
 Set the Python file to run as a scheduled task